Weighted cscK metrics on K\"ahler varieties: Abstract

 \section{Abstract}

 We study the weighted constant scalar curvature K\"ahler equations on mildly singular K\"ahler varieties.
-Under an assumption on the existence of certain resolution of singularities, we prove the existence of singular weighted constant scalar curvature K\"ahler metrics when the weighted Mabuchi functional is coercive.
-This extends the work of Chen and Cheng to the singular weighted setting.
+Assuming the existence of a suitable resolution of singularities, we establish the existence of singular weighted cscK metrics when the weighted Mabuchi functional is coercive for an extremal weight.
+This extends the works of Chen-Cheng and He to the singular weighted setting.
+Moreover, we provide a method for constructing examples of singular cscK metrics inspired by the work of Arezzo--Pacard.
+In contrast to the usual gluing techniques, our approach does not require a precise understanding about of the metric behavior near the singular locus.